pc-Jiang/pc-Jiang.github.io/_pages/about.md

 1. Studying how neural connectivity (the connectome) constrains and enables computation.

 News
 -----
-**2025.08** Pengcen was invited to give a talk at the research seminar of Research Experiences for Undergraduates, California State University, Northridge.
+**2025.07** -- Invited talk at the Research Experiences for Undergraduates (REU) seminar, California State University, Northridge.

 Fun fact about me
 ------
-When typing my name 'Pengcen', the autocorrection always wants to change it to 'Penguin'.
-Am I the first penguin doing academia?
+When typing my name, *Pengcen*, autocorrect insists on changing it to *“Penguin”*.
+Possibly the first penguin 🐧 in computational neuroscience.